 You may feel healthier with a bit of a tan, but your skin does not appreciate it.
 The sunlight that warms our bones and makes flowers grow contains ultraviolet (UV) radiation that can damage the skin.

-To help protect your skin when you are in the sun, follow these simple tips: Try to avoid sun exposure between 10 a.m. and 4 p.m.
-This is when the sun's rays are most damaging.Do not deliberately sunbathe.Do not use tanning devices, like tanning booths or tanning lamps.
+This may include: Avoiding sun exposure between 10:00 AM and 4:00 PM.
+This is when the sun's rays are most damaging.Not deliberately sunbathing.Not using tanning devices, like tanning booths or tanning lamps.

 The US Environmental Protection Agency (EPA) and the National Weather Service put out the UV Index.
 This is a daily report on the UV radiation levels in different areas in the country.
 Here is how to interpret the number: